otakostudio/takobot/COMMANDS.md

 - `ping` pings the host and returns the time in ms
 - `uptime` sends the user current estimated hours, minutes, and seconds online
 - `asl <age> <sex> <location>` tako-chan is pretty horny guys
-- `self-destruct` tako-chan starts an explosive countdown
+- `self destruct` tako-chan starts an explosive countdown
-- `rateme` let tako take a crack at rating your sweet butt, she'll rate you good!
+- `rate me` let tako take a crack at rating your sweet butt, she'll rate you good!